RevolutionAnalytics/RRO/README-legal.txt

 Revolution R Open includes R and various other open source components.

-The open source components that comprise this software offering are licensed by Revolution Analytics and various third parties including the R Foundation for Statistical Computing.
-Such components are licensed pursuant to the GNU GPLv2 license and other open source licenses.
-A list of the open source components and links to the text of the applicable licenses can be found in this file README-legal.txt in the root folder where this software is installed.

 Revolution R Open includes R, which is licensed under the terms if the GNU GENERAL PUBLIC LICENSE Version 2, June 1991.
 The terms of this license are in a file called